crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 As mentioned earlier, there are a couple of caveats with this solution but I think it works for vast majority of cases.
 It was great to extend somehow the compiler tooling via user code only.

-It would be great to have some feedback if a proper built-it alternative of this would be valuable.
+It would be great to have some feedback if a proper built-in alternative to this would be valuable.